A New Journey for 2013-14

 * One partial day of reflection each semester

-* Fall Break Immersion Trip (Habitat for Humanity)
+* Fall Break Immersion Trip in collaboration with the Center for Service and Justice (CCSJ)

-* $100 fee to help cover the cost of the immersion ($50 due at time of acceptance into the program and the remaining $50 at time of Fall Break Immersion)
+* $300 fee to help cover the cost of the immersion ($150 due at time of acceptance into the program)